Here’s Why Chefs Never Order These 7 Foods in Restaurants

 Some germs with your cocktail?

 Even if you’re starving while waiting for your table to be ready, avoid nibbling on bar snacks with that pre-dinner cocktail.
 The bowls are rarely washed between patrons, so you can pretty much be assured that many fingers other than your own have already dipped into the nut or pretzel bowl.
 Chefs don’t want you picking away at your pre-dinner appetite or picking up the flu while you’re waiting to be served.
-Check out these other 15 things you should never eat in a restaurant.
+Next, find out the 14 red flags you’re about to eat at a bad restaurant.